serkanokur79/build-your-own-low-code-chatbot/README.md

 # Build Your Own RAG Chatbot
-Welcome to this workshop to build and deploy your own chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.
+Welcome to this workshop to build and deploy your own chatbot using Retrieval Augmented Generation with Astra DB, Langflow and the OpenAI Chat Model.

 ![codespace](./assets/chatbot.png)